 Create a plan that you can stick to.
 Don’t create too liberal a plan (12+ weeks) – you might procrastinate.
 Don’t create an ambitious plan (3- weeks) – you won’t internalize anything.

-Here’s a recommended study plan, It is a 6-week plan.
-It has worked well with my CIA candidates.
+Here’s a recommended study plan, It is a 6 week plan.

 Make sure to fill the start and the end date according to your scheduled exam(below the weeks mentioned in the study plan).